-Lighting Africa, a joint IFC - World Bank program, catalyzes the private sector to build sustainable markets for affordable, high-quality, modern, offgrid solar lighting and energy products for people in sub-Saharan Africa not connected to grid electricity.
-The Situation Close to 600 million people in sub-Saharan Africa - about two-thirds of the population - live without grid electricity.
+Close to 600 million people in sub-Saharan Africa - about two-thirds of the population - live without grid electricity.
 This lack of modern energy services severely limits educational and economic opportunities, as well as negatively impacting day-to-day quality of life and health.
 Those without electricity often use polluting and expensive lighting sources such as kerosene lamps or candles, the fumes of which can cause serious health problems.
 Modern, high-quality off-grid lighting and energy products offer a real and sustainable alternative to the off-grid population.

-Since running its first pilot projects in Ghana and Kenya in 2007, Lighting Africa has already enabled more than 35 million people across Africa to access clean, affordable, safer lighting and energy, and aims to reach 250 million more people by 2030.
-Lighting Africa is currently operational in 11 countries - Burkina Faso, the Democratic Republic of Congo, Ethiopia, Kenya, Liberia, Mali, Nigeria, Senegal, South Sudan, Tanzania and Uganda, with plans to continue to extend our activities across the continent.
+Since running its first pilot projects in Ghana and Kenya in 2009, Lighting Africa has already enabled 23.3 million people to meet their basic electricity needs through quality-verified off-grid solar products.
+Lighting Africa currently has programs in 12 countries - Burkina Faso, the Democratic Republic of Congo, Ethiopia, Kenya, Liberia, Mali, Niger, Nigeria, Rwanda, Senegal, Tanzania and Uganda, as well as a regional program covering 18 countries in West Africa (Benin, Burkina Faso, Cameroon, Cabo Verde, the Central African Republic (CAR), Côte d'Ivoire, the Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo), with plans to continue to expand to additional countries.
+Our goal is to enable access to 250 million people across sub-Saharan Africa by 2030.